-These Principles apply equally to the public and private sectors - that is, to personal data generated, collected or administered by government entities as well as to data gathered and processed by private entities.
-They apply to personal data contained in hard copy as well as electronic files.
-They do not apply to personal data used by an individual exclusively in the context of his or her private, family or domestic life.
-Neither do they apply to anonymous information, meaning data unrelated to an identified or identifiable natural person, as well as personal data that has gone through an anonymization process in such a way that the subject cannot be identified or reidentified (cf. definition of 'anonymization', infra).
+These Principles apply to both the public and private sectors - that is, to Personal Data generated, collected or administered by government entities as well as to Data gathered and processed by private entities.
+They apply to Personal Data contained in any physical or digital support.

+These Principles do not apply to Personal Data used by an individual exclusively in the context of his or her private, family or domestic life.
+Neither do they apply to anonymous information, meaning Data unrelated to an identified or identifiable natural person, as well as Personal Data that has been pseudonymized or undergone an Anonymization process in such a way that the subject cannot be identified or reidentified (cf. definition of 'Anonymization', infra).